knative/docs/serving/using-external-dns-on-gcp.md

 ### Deploy ExternalDNS

+Firstly, Choose the manifest of ExternalDNS.

-1. Use below manifest if you set up your cluster with CloudDNS scope (by following [the instruction](#cluster-with-cloud-dns-scope)).
+Use below manifest if you set up your cluster with [CloudDNS scope](#cluster-with-cloud-dns-scope).
 ```
 apiVersion: v1
 kind: ServiceAccount